tamaskis/ground_track-MATLAB/README.md

 `ground_track(__,planet)` draws the ground track of an orbit around the celestial body specified by `planet`. `planet` can be specified as `'Blank'` (plots ground track over blank background), `'Sun'`, `'Moon'`, `'Mercury'`, `'Venus'`, `'Earth'`, `Earth Cloudy`, `'Earth Coastlines'`, `'Earth Night'`, `'Earth Night Cloudy'`, `'Mars'`, `'Jupiter'`, `'Saturn'`, `'Uranus'`, `'Neptune'`, or `'Pluto'`.
 Note that if you are specifying `planet`, but choosing not to specify the optional parameters (`opts`), use the syntax `ground_track(lat,lon,[],planet)`.

+## Note

-**NOTE:** All fields of `opts` do NOT have to be defined; when a field is left undefined, the rest of the plot settings are set to default values.
+   - All fields of `opts` do NOT have to be defined; when a field is left undefined, the rest of the plot settings are set to default values.

 ## Examples and Image Sources